 GM 2.2: Human Resources and Leadership

 Objectives: To study the fundamental concept of attracting, developing, and maintaining an effective workforce.
-The students should learn the basics about HRM approaches (Harvard vs. Michigan approach) and leadership.
+The students should learn the basics of HRM approaches (Harvard vs. Michigan approach) and leadership.
 They should understand common instruments and concepts, especially in intercultural settings.
 Students will learn how to adapt HRM and leadership in strategic management to environmental change (e.g. demography or human attitudes) and to the specifics of NGO settings (e.g. working with volunteers or in intercultural development projects).

 - Functions in human resource management (planning, recruitment, development, controlling…)

-- Organisation of human resource management
+- The organization of human resource management

 - Corporate strategy and personnel management